rnentjes/Simple-jdbc-statistics/readme.md

   jdbc:secstat:<settings>:
 ```

-Use the same credentials as the one for your database connection to login.
+Use the same credentials as the ones for your database connection to login.

 Start your application and goto: http://&lt;host app is running on&gt;:18080/